 The climb picks up again at 0.9 mile, and at 1.4 miles keep right / stay straight at the junction with the West Mandeville Fire Road.
 Your odds of seeing some mountain bikers are greatly increased here, and looking straight ahead you should catch your first glimpses of the LA-96C facilities.

-Just before the 1.9 mile mark, you’ll come upon the grounds of the former missile defense site and walk inside.
+Just before the 1.9 mile mark, you’ll come upon the grounds of the former missile defense site at San Vicente Mountain and walk inside.

 By the 1940s, Los Angeles was considered a bona-fide military target and the Department of Defense took steps to protect the burgeoning metropolis.
 A ring of 16 Nike missile defense lookouts, control centers, and launch facilities was built starting in 1958 to guard L.A. from Soviet bombers carrying nuclear weapons.
 Eventually, we figured out we could just shoot nuclear weapons at people we didn’t like on huge rockets well out of the Nike missile’s reach, and all the L.A. stations were shut down by 1974.
 While most have been destroyed, a few stations do remain.
 This example at Mandeville is by far the most intact, but you can also visit sites below Oat Mountain across the San Fernando Valley and atop Mount Disappointment.